Join us for a discussion about what the court's major decisions mean for Maine and the nation.

 President Trump has targeted immigrants since his first day in office, and his efforts to eliminate birthright citizenship are at the center of his cruel agenda to redefine who gets to be an American.
 But the 14th Amendment guarantees citizenship to children born in the United States — and President Trump is not above the Constitution.

-We're suing the Trump administration for trying to end birthright citizenship, a core American principle that is outlined in the plain language of the 14th Amendment.
+We sued the Trump administration for trying to end birthright citizenship, a core American principle that is outlined in the plain language of the 14th Amendment.
 The case was argued at the U.S. Supreme Court on April 1, 2026.
+On June 30, 2026, the Court upheld our victory defending Birthright Citizenship.

 Birthright citizenship has been the law of the land since the 14th Amendment was enacted in 1868.
 It is a core reason that the United States has been seen for generations as a beacon of freedom and opportunity around the world.
 Successive waves of immigrants have shaped and reshaped every aspect of our society and culture, from the food we eat and the music we listen to, to our regional accents and religious practices.
 As Americans, we are bound by our values and commitment to a pluralistic, free society – not by our family heritage.